 Avoiding known triggers, such as certain foods and beverages, lack of sleep, and fasting

 Medicines, as recommended by your healthcare provider

 Migraine headaches may need specific medicine management including:

-in blood vessels in the head and can stop a headache in progress.
+vessels in the head and can stop a headache in progress.

-the onset of severe migraine headaches.
+or frequency of severe migraine headaches.

 Some migraines may need immediate medical attention, including hospitalization for

 observation, diagnostic testing, or even surgery.
 Treatment is individualized, depending